 The word ‘healthy’ means different things to different people.
 It could mean one thing to a college student and then something completely different to a working mum.
-Regardless of who you are, I want to make one very clear point in this blog — being healthy does not have one definition or set of rules you have to live by — and it starts by having a positive mindset!
+Regardless of who you are, I want to make one point very clear: being healthy does not have one definition or set of rules you have to live by — and it starts by having a positive mindset!

-I think the word ‘health’ has received a certain stereotype over recent years.
-I want to remind you girls that you don’t need to have certain things, or even to do certain things in order to see yourself as ‘healthy’.
-You don’t need to buy the latest workout gear, or the most expensive equipment to be healthy.
+Ladies, I want to remind you that you don’t need to have certain things, or even do certain things, in order to feel ‘healthy’.
+You don’t need to buy the latest workout gear, or the most expensive equipment to be healthy!

 This brings me to my next point — misconceptions about being healthy.

 The key to a happy and healthy life is to never deprive yourself and feel like you’re missing out on the things you enjoy.
 It’s all about balance!
-If you want your healthy lifestyle to include cheat meals, that’s okay!
-If cheat meals aren’t your thing, that’s okay too!
+If you want to cut refined sugar out of your diet, that’s okay.
+If that’s not your thing, that’s okay too.

-Believe in yourself and put in effort day-in and day-out, even on days you can only manage a small amount!
+Believe in yourself and put in effort to develop positive habits day-in and day-out, even on days you can only manage a small amount!

 Love, Kayla xx